Ravi Shastri: The glorious winter

 In October 1984, India toured Pakistan for the third time in six years.
 The Lahore Test saw India collapse to 156 against Pakistan's 428, and follow on.
 India went into the last day trailing by 92 with six wickets in hand but were saved by a fifth wicket partnership of 126 between Shastri and Mohinder Amarnath.
 Shastri scored 71, while Amarnath made 101*.
 Shastri was even more successful in the next Test at Faisalabad, where he scored 139 and shared a stand of 200 with Sandeep Patil.
 The last Test and the remainder of the tour were cancelled because of the assassination of Indira Gandhi.

 There were already signals that Shastri was being groomed as a future captain.
 Indian captain Sunil Gavaskar was coming to the end of his career and Kapil Dev, who had led India in the previous season, was expected to succeed him.
 Shastri appeared to be the next in line.
-He led the Young India side to Zimbabwe in early 1984.
-Against the touring English side in November, he led the India Under–25 to an innings win - the first defeat of England in a tour match in India for fifty years.
+He led the Young India team to Zimbabwe in early 1984.
+Against the touring English team in November, he led the India Under–25 to an innings win - the first defeat of England in a tour match in India for fifty years.

 Around this time, Shastri also began to open the innings regularly in one day games.
 He scored 102 against Australia in October – India's second hundred in ODIs – and made the same score against England at Cuttack in December.
 Shastri had stood in for Gavaskar and opened with Srikkanth in two matches of the 1983 World Cup.
 The third time that they opened was at Cuttack and they set a world record of 188 for the first wicket.
 Later in the season, this partnership was to form the foundation for the Indian triumph in the WCC in Australia.